 The University of Montpellier renews its European "HR Excellence in Research" label for three years

-Following an evaluation and on-site audit in June 2021, the European Commission's rapporteurs have given a favorable opinion on the University of Montpellier's application for renewal of its European "HR Excellence in Research" label.
+Following an evaluation and on-site audit in June 2021, European Commission rapporteurs issued a favorable opinion on the University of Montpellier's application to renew its European "HR Excellence in Research" label.
 The UM has thus renewed its label of excellence for a three-year cycle (until 2024).
-HR Excellence in research logoThis decision reinforces the Human Resources for Research strategy (HRS4R) deployed by the UM since 2015, which aims to support research professions by improving support for researchers in their careers, promoting their working conditions and mobility in the European area while enhancing the University's attractiveness.
+HR Excellence in Research logoThis decision reinforces the human resources strategy for research (HRS4R) implemented by UM since 2015, which aims to support research professions by improving career support for researchers, promoting their working conditions and mobility within Europe, while enhancing the University's attractiveness.

-Application for renewal of HR Excellence in Research label submitted in December 2020
+Application for renewal of the HR Excellence in Research label submitted in December 2020

-During 2020, the UM carried out an end-of-cycle self-evaluation, based on collective reflection and cross-directional work, which led to the emergence of a new action plan for the 2020-2023 period.
-The elements of the renewal dossier, approved by the Board of Directors on December 14, 2020 and validated in June 2021 by three experts from the European Commission, include:
+During 2020, UM conducted an end-of-cycle self-assessment based on collective reflection and cross-departmental work, which led to the development of a new action plan for the period 2020-2023.
+The elements of the renewal dossier, approved by the Board of Directors on December 14, 2020, and validated in June 2021 by three experts from the European Commission, include:

 1. The HRS4R 2020 report